yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Determines the maximum quantity of shares this Vault can facilitate a withdrawal for, factoring in assets currently residing in the Vault, as well as those deployed to strategies on the Vault&#39;s balance sheet.
+Determines the maximum quantity of shares this Vault can facilitate a withdrawal for, factoring in assets currently residing in the Vault, as well as those deployed to strategies on the Vault&#39;s balance sheet.

 *Regarding how shares are calculated, see dev note on `deposit`.
 If you want to calculated the maximum a user could withdraw up to, you want to use this function.
 Note that the amount provided by this function is the theoretical maximum possible from withdrawing, the real amount depends on the realized losses incurred during withdrawal.*